-Sometimes concerns about a child may not be about abuse.
-You may be concerned that a child or family needs some help in making sure all the child's needs are met to address a particular problem.
-Examples of this might be where a child is suffering because of poverty, getting into trouble in the community, or has a disability and needs extra help.
-In these instances, you can access support and guidance by using the Early Help Assessment.
+Sometimes concerns about a child/young person may not be about abuse.
+You may be concerned that a child/young person or family need some help in making sure all the child/young person's needs are met to address a particular problem.
+Examples of this might be where a child/young person is suffering because of poverty, getting into trouble in the community, or has a disability and needs extra help.
+In these instances, you can get them help by using the Common Assessment Framework.
+The Common Assessment Framework (CAF) is a way of working with children and young people which is being used all over England.

-If a child or young person needs extra support for a particular need, an Early Help Assessment form is filled in and an action plan is made to decide on the best way of supporting them.
+If a child or young person needs extra support for a particular need, a CAF form is filled in and an action plan is made to decide on the best way of supporting them.
 This could be support with learning, or something else, such as a social or emotional matter.
-The idea is that the child and parents/guardians have the chance to say what they would like to happen and to explain what is working well for them and where they would like support.
+The idea is that the child/young person and parents/carers/guardians have the chance to say what they would like to happen and to explain what is working well for them and where they would like support.
 If you have a non-child protection concern, the Local Authority Information Sharing Team will be able to guide you.